joeroe/risotto/README.md

 You can generate these from an image or emoji using [favicon.io](https://favicon.io/) or a similar service.
 They must be placed directly under your site's `static/` directory, i.e. not in in a subdirectory or `themes/risotto/static/`.

+## Multilingual Support

+You can enable automatic multilingual support for this theme through the key `theme.enableMultilingual`.

 ## Acknowledgements

 The 'cooked rice' emoji used as a favicon for the example site was created by the [Twemoji project](https://twemoji.twitter.com/) and is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).